Defunk-t/linux-bible/Arch Linux Install Guide.md

 `pacstrap` will install the Linux kernel, and any other packages we tell it to, onto the new file system.

 Be sure to read this entire section to ensure your system gets all the packages it needs.
+Might as well install everything now in one go so that you can make a cup of tea while your 64K modem works its [magic](https://youtu.be/aV8DEJ8ydJQ?t=4).

 ```sh
 # Install the essentials